top of page

 dorota.jagoda.michalska[at]gmail.com

-is an art historian, curator and Postdoctoral Fellow at the Paul Mellon Centre For British Art in London, UK.
+Dorota Jagoda Michalska is an art historian, curator and Fellow at the Institute for Advanced Studies at the Central European University in Vienna/Budapest for 2025/2026.
 She holds a Ph.D. in History and Theory of Contemporary Art from the University of Oxford, UK.

-My dissertation "Afterlives of Serfdom: Art, Modernity and Uneven Development in 20th-century Poland", offers a theoretically and historically innovative account of how modern art from Poland has registered, reacted to, and worked through the peripheral realities of uneven capitalist development.
-Challenging the prevailing political and national focus of scholarship on art from the region, the study foregrounds a materialist perspective, emphasizing the significance of modes of production, class structures, and the historical conditions of capitalism in shaping artistic practices and cultural production.Spanning from the interwar Second Polish Republic to the post-Soviet decades, the thesis reflects on art’s changing relationship to the country's peripheral experiences of capitalist modernity and modernization.
+, offers an account of how modern art from Poland has registered, reacted to, and worked through the peripheral realities of uneven capitalist development.
+Challenging the prevailing political and national focus of scholarship on art from the region, the study foregrounds a materialist perspective, emphasizing the significance of modes of (semi)peripheral production, class hierarchies, and the historical conditions of global capitalism in shaping artistic practices and cultural production.Spanning from the interwar Second Polish Republic to the post-Soviet decades, the book reflects on art’s changing relationship to the country's peripheral experiences of capitalist modernity and modernization.

-Previously, she was an Assistant Researcher at The Museum of Modern Art in Warsaw and a Curatorial Fellow at the Fondazione Sandretto Re Rebaudengo in Turin, Italy.
-She has also curated shows in Stockholm, Turin, London and Gdansk (Poland).
-Michalska is part of the Polish section of AICA.
+Previously, she was a postdoctoral fellow at the Paul Mellon Centre for British Art Studies (London, UK) and at the Institut für die Wissenschaften vom Menschen (Vienna, Austria).
+Michalska was also an Assistant Researcher at The Museum of Modern Art in Warsaw and a Curatorial Fellow at the Fondazione Sandretto Re Rebaudengo in Turin, Italy.
+She is part of the Polish section of AICA and a member of SHERA.

 bottom of page